AMCAS Work and Activities: How to Write & Categorize

 • If you tutored underserved kids at a church, that’s Teaching/Tutoring, not Religious or Community Non-Medical.

-Tip: Ask yourself: If I stripped away the setting, what was I actually contributing?
+Tip: Ask yourself: If I stripped away the setting, what was I actually be doing?

 And if you feel like an activity fits multiple categories, don’t panic.
 That’s normal.